What to expect

 - Relaxing riverside scenery and the dramatic Wachau National Park

-- Gentle downhill routes, ideal for families and occasional cyclists
+- Gentle cycle paths, ideal for occasional cyclists or families with older children

 Day 1 (Sat):